zenodeapp/shielded-swap/README.md

 # Shielded Swap (CLI based)

-An attempt to create a shielded-swap CLI variant for SE.
+A CLI BASED SHIELDED SWAP application for SE.

 This has been written by ZENODE and is licensed under the MIT-license (see [LICENSE](./LICENSE)).

+> [!NOTE]
+> A partially-working web-based Shielded IBC application can be found at https://zenode.app/explorer/namada/ibc (Shielded OSMO/THETA to Namada works).

 ## Requirements
 - [gum](https://github.com/charmbracelet/gum)